bichanna/bichanna/README.md

     },
     "J-pop idols": [
-        "The Checkers",     # Weird hair of Fumiya Fujii "Akina Nakamori",   # Best visual in the 80s "Chisato Moritaka", # Best style in the 80s && 90s ],
+        "The Checkers",     # Weird hair of Fumiya Fujii "Akina Nakamori",   # Best overall in the 80s "Chisato Moritaka", # Best style in the 80s && 90s ],
     "K-pop idols": [